CyVerse-learning-materials/learning-materials-home/docs/de/using_apps.md

 Access to this powerful resource is made available through a grant from the National Science Foundation.
 Stampede3 allocation requests must be made through the NSF's [ACCESS](https://allocations.access-ci.org){target=_blank} project.

+!!! tip "You must log in to the Tapis API server in order to view and use the list of HPC apps."

+    If you have not yet authenticated with Tapis (you'll only have to do it once, or after resetting your HPC Token under `Settings`), select the "High-Performance Computing" category in the Apps listing page, then log in with your CyVerse credentials when prompted to authenticate with the cyverse.tapis.io server.

 ### Authenticating with TAPIS and Stampede3

 In order to use HPC Apps in the DE that run on TACC's Stampede3 system,